 Should Adult Protective Services or another regulatory agency (such as Children's Administration or the Division of Developmental Disabilities) initiate an investigation of an employee that requires suspension or removal of that employee from any client, but does not require suspension or removal from all home care work, the applicable Employer will attempt to assign the employee other suitable home care work until the investigation is complete if permitted by state law or regulation.
-If the employer is unable to assign the employee to other suitable home care work, the apply for unemployment benefits and to have the option to use any accrued and available PTO.
+If the Employer is unable to assign the employee to other suitable home care work, the employee will be advised to apply for unemployment benefits and to have the option to use any accrued and available PTO.